 What is Cost Sharing?

 Cost Sharing represents the sponsored project or program costs (direct and indirect) that would normally be borne by a sponsor but instead are covered by the University or a third party, such as a subcontractor or an unfunded collaborator.
-“Cost matching” is often treated interchangeably with the term “cost sharing”; however, the term “cost matching” often refers to cost sharing agreements in which the amount of sponsor funding is based on an equal or proportionate commitment (e.g., 1:1) from the University.
+“Cost matching” is often used interchangeably with the term “cost sharing”; however, the term “cost matching” refers to cost sharing agreements in which the amount of sponsor funding is based on an equal or proportionate commitment (e.g., 1:1) from the University.
 There are three main types of cost sharing:

 - Mandatory Cost Sharing: Cost sharing required by the sponsor as a condition of eligibility for an award.
-Typically, a mandatory cost sharing requirement must be communicated in a proposal solicitation.
+A mandatory cost sharing requirement must be communicated in a proposal solicitation.
 In these situations, a proposal must demonstrate/commit to the required cost sharing.
 Mandatory cost sharing is typically explicitly referenced in an award document.
 Mandatory cost sharing must be properly documented and tracked for cost accounting and compliance purposes.

 Cost Sharing Resources